Ambitiousnoob/ubuntu-sshd/README.md

 - DigitalOcean Apps / Droplets
 - AWS ECS / Fargate
 - Kubernetes clusters (GKE, AKS, EKS, etc.)
+- Red Hat OpenShift or other Red Hat-based Kubernetes distributions
 - Plain Docker hosts or Swarm

 At a high level, you will: